Australian Criminal Law Group are Sydney’s best criminal and traffic lawyers for licence appeals.

 - Employment contracts stating that having a driver’s licence is a condition of employment.

-- Medical documentation about any medical conditions.
+- Medical documentation about any medical conditions you or members of your family have.

 - Trip planner documents showing geographic isolation or unavailability of public transport from your residential address to your place of employment.